mashhoorahdal/django-todo/README.md

 # Task Management System

 Task Management System is a Django web application that allows users to manage their tasks efficiently.
-It utilizes the Django framework along with Tailwind CSS for styling.
+It utilizes the Django framework along with Tailwind CSS .

 | Section                      | Images |
 | ----------------------------- | ------------------------------------------- |